Gr0innft/ws/content/collections/pages/portals.md

     id: miz9kfle
     image: images/benefits/portals.jpg
     heading: 'Ease of Portal Access'
-    text: 'We provide our Wholesale Partners with access to a suite of management portals designed to put control and visibility and efficiency at your fingertips'
+    text: 'We provide Wholesale Partners with a suite of intuitive management portals that put control, visibility, and efficiency at your fingertips.
+With a single set of logins, your team can easily move between ordering broadband, managing cloud services, provisioning voice, and accessing billing and reporting – all in one place.
+Clear navigation, role-based access, and real-time insights help your sales, provisioning, and support teams work faster, reduce errors, and deliver a smoother experience for your customers.'
     link_text: 'Learn More'
     image_position: left
     has_background: false